ewan/inventrry/README.md

 #inventrry

-R package for calculating geometry statistics of sound inventories (or in fact any set that comes with a binary encoding.
+R package for calculating geometry statistics of sound inventories (or in fact any set that comes with a binary encoding).

 ###Setup